hrishitchaudhuri/GameOfLife/README.md

 NOTE: This sim requires Love2D to run. <br/>
 Once you're done with your configurations, move the contents of `LUA` to a zipped folder and change the file extension to `*.love`.
 Love2D will take care of the rest. <br/>

+##### Running Examples
+Some examples have been provided for your convenience, already with the `.love` extension enabled.
+To view them, go to `LUA/examples` and click on them.
+Assuming your laptop is equipped with Love2D, they should run perfectly.
+In case of any bugs, report them under the issues tag.

 ### Credits
 File `classic.lua` taken from [rxi](https://github.com/rxi/classic)